Waterpik Cordless Freedom Water Flosser Review

 If you have kids, then you know how hard it is to get them to brush their teeth at night.
 My two boys are notorious for just doing a quick scrape and then calling it a day, and they almost never floss.
 Whenever we go to the dentist, they always have a cavity, and I know that one day they will lose some of their adult teeth to rot.
 Thankfully, however, I found a solution that not only helped them get better about oral hygiene but helped me as well.
 I’ve never been as on point with my flossing as I should, but with the Waterpik Cordless Freedom Water Flosser, I have been cleaning between my teeth twice a day, and my sons love it.

-While this model is not particularly for children, my kids are old enough where it doesn’t pose a problem.
-If you have little ones, I would suggest getting a water flosser that’s designed for children.
+While waterpick freedom is not particularly for children, my kids are old enough where it doesn’t pose a problem.
+If you have little ones, I would suggest getting a water flosser best for kids.

 Waterpik Cordless Freedom Water Flosser Overview: